Ginny Hawker and Tracy Schwarz

-Ginny Hawker and Tracy Schwarz are an American folk music duo known for performing traditional music from the early American canon of bluegrass, gospel, and old time music.
-The duo, however, on occasion does record original songs and music by contemporary songwriters.
-They live in West Virginia.
-Tracy Schwarz was a member of the New Lost City Ramblers.
+Ginny Hawker (born April 22, 1940) and Tracy Schwarz (November 13, 1938 – March 29, 2025) were an American husband-and-wife folk music duo known for performing traditional music from the early American canon of bluegrass, gospel, and old time music.
+The duo, however, on occasion did record original songs and music by contemporary songwriters.
+Hawker continues to live in the small village of Tanner, West Virginia.
+Tracy Schwarz was a member of the New Lost City Ramblers and Strange Creek Singers.
+The other members of the New Lost City Ramblers (Tom Paley’s former band) were John Cohen and Mike Seeger.
+The other members in Strange Creek Singers (Mike and Tracy’s other band) were Alice Gerrard, Hazel Dickens, and Lamar Grier.

+Tracy Schwarz died on March 29, 2025, at the age of 86.